Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

 # Design
 This is the simplified version of our circuit diagram.
 Before making the whole system wireless, it is easier to use this diagram to perform all kinds of testing.
 Later, the voltimeter shown in the diagram will be changed into labJack, and the process of transmitting data wirelessly will also be involved in this section.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/Circuit%20Diagram%20-%20Testing.png)
-The blue module serves as a magnetometer.
+The blue GY-511 module serves as a magnetometer.
 The magnetometer measures the magnetic field (Bx, By, Bz), and we use a coding program (goodbyemagnetometer.py) to convert the field information into a function of angular velocity versus time.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/LabJack%20%26%20Magnetometer.png)
-The idea of using tubes to construct the structure is credited to Qikai Gao in UCD.
+The idea of using tubes to construct the structure is credited to Qikai Gao at UC Davis.

 # Building Process